abergs/docs-playground/src/guide/js-client.md

 # JavaScript Client Reference

-The passwordless.dev JavaScript client is used by your frontend to make requests to end-users browsers' WebAuthn API and requests to the passwordless.dev APIs.
+The passwordless.dev JavaScript client is used by your frontend to complete FIDO2 WebAuthn cryptographic exchanges with the browser.

+All methods **require** your API [public key](concepts.html#api-keys) for authentication.
+Requests made to the [private API](api) will instead require your API [private secret](concepts.html#api-keys).

 ## Installation